pirafrank/fpiracom/_drafts/building-linux-package-repositories.md

 Instead of telling users to fetch standalone package files by hand, I can give them repository instructions that integrate with the package manager they already use.
 That means native install commands, native upgrades, signed metadata, and a predictable endpoint at `pkg.fpira.com`.

-That is why I split the original combined article into three parts.
+This is why I split the original combined article into three parts.

 The underlying philosophy is consistent across the series, but the implementation details are not: